Barra dos Coqueiros Wind Farm

 The OPC UA protocol facilitates the transmission of data and commands from the wind farm to the Enex operations center via a remote link.
 It is also used for communication between the unit’s DCS and the wind turbine supervision software, enabling data exchange between servers and providing operational insights on turbine conditions, fully integrating the processes.

 The DNP3 protocol is used for communication between the Porto and Step-Up Substations and the wind farm’s central control and supervision system.
+Meanwhile, the Modbus TCP standard is employed for communication between the DCS, power meters, and battery chargers.

-Scope of the Solution Provided by Altus
+Scope of the Solution Provided

-Scope of the Solution Provided by Altus
+Scope of the Solution Provided